Road traffic devices: guidance for police and manufacturers

 The guide gives a description of the technical requirements that need to be met in order to be considered for type-approval for use by police in Great Britain.

-The code of practice for preliminary impairment tests is designed for the use of police officers trained and authorised to carry out preliminary impairment tests to determine whether a person is unfit to drive and whether or not the unfitness is likely to be due to drink or drugs.
+The code of practice for preliminary impairment tests (PDF, 175KB, 12 pages) is designed for the use of police officers trained and authorised to carry out preliminary impairment tests to determine whether a person is unfit to drive and whether or not the unfitness is likely to be due to drink or drugs.

 Type-approvals have been divided into 3 categories: